oswinso/ros_training_exercises/instructions/week3.md

 Now if you `roslaunch` again, you should see the top turtle start to move.
 Does your proportional controller work?
 Verify what you're seeing by checking `rqt_plot`.

 The error that you're seeing is called **steady state error**.
-As we explained earlier, the integral controller part of PID helps to solve this.
+As we explained earlier, the integral controller helps to solve this.
 <details>
   <summary>Implement an integral controller</summary>